kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 ## Run example Z-spectrum simulation
 This package includes an example file to generate .seq files for a APTw Z-spectrum simulation.
 You can find that in the subfolder [example](example/WriteExamplePulseqSBBZSpectrum.m).
 Feel free to play around with various parameters to generate different saturation schemes.
 You can find more info in the subfolder [Readme](example/Readme.md).

-You can simulate the .seq file by running [Run_pulseqSBB_Simulation.m](Run_pulseqSBB_Simulation.m).
+You can simulate the .seq file by running [Run_pulseq_cest_Simulation.m](Run_pulseq_cest_Simulation.m).
 The mex-function takes the pulseq .seq file and a struct with all relevant parameters as an input.
 All parameters are listed in the example MATLAB script as a member of the PMEX struct and shortly described here.

 ### Water Pool (mandatory)